-In recent weeks we heard the full story of garda Majella Moynihan, who in 1984 was unmarried and gave birth to a son she had had by a fellow unmarried garda recruit.
+In 2019 we heard the full story of garda Majella Moynihan, who in 1984 was unmarried and gave birth to a son she had had by a fellow unmarried garda recruit.
 She subsequently came under pressure to give the child up for adoption, and the following year was charged with alleged breaches of Garda regulations.

 "Sometimes I think the word misogyny is over-used, but it is difficult to find another word when you think of 1984, because of the level of hostility towards women and the focus on retribution," says historian Diarmaid Ferriter.
 "Not everything in the determination to do women down went unchallenged."

 Ferriter sees the beginnings of changes in attitude towards church and state dating from that time.
 “Joanne Hayes was meant to be a fallen woman, but there was public sympathy and support for her, because there was disgust at the way she was treated.”